yazi-rs/plugins/toggle-pane.yazi/README.md

 You can replace `preview` with `current` or `parent` to toggle the other panes.

+Note that, the keybindings above are just examples, please tune them up as needed to ensure they don't conflict with your other commands/plugins.

 ## Advanced

 In addition to triggering the plugin with a keypress, you can also trigger it in your `init.lua` file: